-The Medical Assistant Course provides graduates with theoretical instruction and practical skills that prepare students to obtain entry-level, medical assistant positions in a physician's office or healthcare facility.
+The Medical Assistant Course provides graduates with theoretical instruction that prepares students to obtain entry-level, medical assistant positions in a physician's office or healthcare facility.
 Upon completion of the course, students will be trained to effectively perform administrative medical office duties and will be familiar with many clinical procedures.